multiscale/muscle3/docs/source/fortran_api.rst

         !
 Free the data object
         call LIBMUSCLE_Data_free(mydata)

-    :p LIBMUSCLE_Data self: The Data object to get a bool value out of.
+    :p LIBMUSCLE_Data self: The Data object to get a logical value out of.
     :p integer err_code: An error code output (optional).
     :p character err_msg: An error message output (allocatable, optional).
     :r value: The value.
     :rtype value: logical

-.. f:function:: LIBMUSCLE_Data_as_string(self, err_code, err_msg)
+.. f:function:: LIBMUSCLE_Data_as_character(self, err_code, err_msg)

-    Access a string value.
+    Access a character (string) value.

-    You can use :f:func:`LIBMUSCLE_Data_is_a_string` to ascertain that the Data object contains a string value.
+    You can use :f:func:`LIBMUSCLE_Data_is_a_character` to ascertain that the Data object contains a character value.

-    If the Data object does not contain a string (character) value, then an error message will be printed and execution will be halted.
+    If the Data object does not contain a character (string) value, then an error message will be printed and execution will be halted.

     Alternatively, you can pass an argument for ``err_code``, or for both ``err_code`` and ``err_msg``, to catch the error.

-    If ``err_code`` equals ``LIBMUSCLE_success`` after the call, then the returned value is the string value held in this Data object.
-If it equals ``LIBMUSCLE_runtime_error``, the Data value did not contain a string (character) value.
+    If ``err_code`` equals ``LIBMUSCLE_success`` after the call, then the returned value is the character value held in this Data object.
+If it equals ``LIBMUSCLE_runtime_error``, the Data value did not contain a character (string) value.
 If you passed an ``err_msg`` argument as well, then the passed variable will contain an appropriate error message in case of error, and needs to be deallocated (using ``deallocate()``) when you're done with it.